 Charles C. W. Cooke is a writer at National Review and a graduate of the University of Oxford, at which he studied Modern History and Politics.
-Charles emigrated to the United States from England in 2011.
-His work has focused especially on Anglo-American history, British liberty, free speech, the second amendment, and American exceptionalism.
-Charles appears frequently on Canada’s Sun News Network, and has broadcast for the BBC, MSNBC, CTV, ABC, and CBS.
+His work has focused especially on Anglo-American history, British liberty, free speech, the Second Amendment, and American exceptionalism.
+Charles is the co-host of the Mad Dogs and Englishmen podcast, and has broadcast for HBO (Real Time with Bill Maher), the BBC, MSNBC, Fox News, The Blaze, CNBC, CTV, ABC, Sun News, and CBS.
 In addition to National Review, his writing has also been published by the National Interest, the Washington Times, and the New York Post.
 Follow Charles on Twitter, and Google, or contact him by e-mail.